Iowa caucuses

 took place on February 3, 2020.
 The Democratic caucus proved controversial after difficulties and errors in the reporting of the final vote totals.
-Iowa Democratic Party Chair Troy Price resigned on February 12, 2020 over the chaos resulting from the caucus.
+Iowa Democratic Party Chair Troy Price resigned on February 12, 2020, over the chaos resulting from the caucus.

-On February 4, 2023, the Democratic National Committee announced that the Iowa caucuses would no longer be the first in the nation for the Democratic presidential nomination process.
-Under new party rules, Iowa and South Carolina will swap places for the 2024 Democratic Party presidential primaries.
+On February 4, 2023, the Democratic National Committee approved a new calendar for the 2024 Democratic Party presidential primaries, moving the South Carolina Democratic primary to be held first on February 3, and pushing the Iowa Democratic caucuses later to March.
+The Republican National Committee still announced plans to hold the Iowa Republican caucuses first in the 2024 Republican Party presidential primaries.
+By October 6, the Democratic National Committee reached a compromise in which the in-person Iowa Democratic caucuses focusing on party business could still be held in January, but voting on presidential candidates would be done via mail-in ballots until Super Tuesday, March 5.

 Background

 Political parties in Iowa have used caucuses to select party leaders and candidates for office since the 1800s.
 Before 1907, parties selected all candidates for political office through the caucus system.
 Iowa held a presidential primary in 1916, but returned to the caucus system in 1917 due to high costs and low participation.

 After the 1968 Democratic National Convention protest activity, Democratic Party leaders decided to make changes to their presidential nomination process by spreading out the schedule in each state.
 Because Iowa had a complex process of precinct caucuses, county conventions, district conventions, and a state convention, they chose to start early.
 In 1972, Iowa was the first state to hold its Democratic caucus, and it had the first Republican caucus four years later.

 Under Iowa law, political parties are required to hold caucuses every two years to select delegates to county conventions and party committees.